 Under North Carolina law, however, both companies possess the power of eminent domain, meaning that if negotiations for the purchase of easements fail, the companies can take the interest they need in your real estate by paying “just compensation” for that interest.

 Kirk, Kirk, Howell, Cutler & Thomas possesses significant experience in negotiating and, when necessary, litigating the issues surrounding such land acquisitions.
 Our Raleigh land condemnation (eminent domain) practice has taken us statewide, but the above projects happen to land in our “backyard” given our proximity to Eastern Wake County and the Clayton area.

 We continue to monitor this project as it develops and are happy to share with affected landowners what we know about these proposed projects as well as information about the eminent domain process.
-Our consultation is free and we invite landowners to call us at 919-615-2473 or Contact Us to discuss their case.
+Our consultation is free and we invite landowners to call us at 919-615-2473 or fill out the form below to discuss their case.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.

 Information presented on this website should not be construed as formal legal advice or the formation of an attorney-client relationship.
 Additionally, any email sent to Kirk, Kirk, Howell, Cutler & Thomas, L.L.P. or any of its lawyers at the email addresses set forth in this website will not create an attorney-client relationship.